vgbs/dsp-documentation/idm/nsc-documentation.md

 * Sender name of outgoing e-mails (e-mail address identity@vaillant-group.com can not be changed)
 * Reply-to address of outgoing e-mails

-If you like to change configurations for your realm, please write an e-mail to identity@vaillant-group.com or leave a post into our Slack channel #idm-support
+If you like to change configurations for your realm, please use our [DSC service desk](https://service.dsp.vaillant-group.com) and provide all relevant information.

 Translations are language specific and not country specific.
 German is shared accross Germany, Switherland and Austria.
 See more in chapter Translations.